resbaz/spartan-hpc-docs/docs/software.md

 This page outlines usage and tips for some of the most popular software being used on Spartan.

+Spartan uses a modules system ([lmod](http://lmod.readthedocs.io/en/latest/)) to load and unload different packages, including different versions of the same software.
+This allows many different software packages to be installed on Spartan at once without interfering with each other

+You can check what's currently installed using the `module avail` command, search using `module spider`, and load a particular module with the `module load` command.
+For example, to load MATLAB 2016a, use `module load MATLAB/2016a`.

+Generally you shouldn't load modules from the login node, instead working on a compute node, either via an interactive session (launched with `sinteractive`), or from within your Slurm script.

 ## Python

 There are multiple versions of Python installed on Spartan, which you can check using `module spider Python`.